 Bipolar disorder is a term that is often misunderstood and misdiagnosed.
 It is regularly confused in popular media with other disorders that may have some similarities.
 The confusion has prevented many individuals from being able to obtain the help they really need to feel better.

 Some estimates of Bipolar disorders suggest it occurs in approximately 2.4 to 4.7% of the U.S population.
 This is a serious illness that affects literally millions of people.
+Bipolar disorder can strike virtually anyone, regardless of gender, race, education, or class, from pre-teens to seniors.

-What is Bipolar disorder
+What is Bipolar disorder?

 Bipolar disorder, previously known as manic depression, is a mental disorder that causes periods of depression and then alternates to periods of abnormally elevated moods.
 These cycles are not necessarily predictable and can happen even at the same time.